AllisanLu/AllisanLu/README.md

       ![Folder](images/notmalware/folder.gif)

 ### Looking for 🔍
-I am currently looking for a summer internship!
+I am currently looking for a summer of 2022 internship!

 ### 📫 How to reach me:
 - email: allison.lu@gatech.edu